 We have filed six United States patent applications with regard to three patent families.
 We have been issued a United States patent with regard to one of these applications.
 Patent applications with regard to one patent family have been filed in five foreign jurisdictions.
-In addition, a Patent Cooperation Treaty, or PCT, application has been filed with regard to a second patent family.
+In addition, a Patent Cooperation Treaty, or PCT, application has been filed with regard to a second patent family and such PCT application was recently filed in two foreign jurisdictions.
 Regenerative has filed two patent applications with regard to the technology that is the subject of the license agreement between us (see "Disc/Spine Program" above).
 Regenerative has been issued a patent with regard to its curved needle therapeutic delivery device.
 Our patent applications and those of Regenerative are currently in prosecution.
 A description of the patent applications and issued patents is set forth below: